shurik179/personal-robotics-motor-controller/README.md

 * shurik179 (https://github.com/shurik179)

-It is releases under Apache license; see file LICENSE for details.
+It is released under Apache license; see file LICENSE for details.